Uni-Tübingen

 Orientation for international students (in English)

-As an international student, you are invited to our Welcome Program, which includes a Help Desk, an Advisory Course on “How to study at a German university”, an academic writing workshop, and various activities from students for students.
+As an international student, you are invited to our Welcome Program, which includes a Help Desk, an academic writing workshop, a mini-workshop on study planning with the digital "Alma" system, and various peer-to-peer activities from students for students, for instance an advisory course on “How to study at a German university”.

-The University of Tübingen also offers two specific introductory sessions for international degree-seeking students and for international exchange students, where you can ask your questions directly.
+The University of Tübingen also offers two specific welcoming and introductory sessions for international degree-seeking students and for international exchange students, where you can ask your questions directly.

 You can find further information on the following dedicated websites: